This association shall be known as the Northwest Inter-Collegiate Sailing Association, hereafter known as the NWICSA.

 Section II: GRADUATE OFFICERS

 The NWICSA shall elect no less than two and no more than five graduates to serve on the Executive Committee.
 At a minimum these positions include a NWICSA Conference Commissioner and Graduate Treasurer.
 Other Graduate Officers may be assigned specific titles, or simply be members at large.
 The election of graduate officers shall be by secret ballot and may take place at any regularly scheduled meeting when there is a vacancy.
 A simple majority of the ballots cast is required for election.
 The present delegates and Executive Officers may vote.
-A simple majority of delegates and Executive Officers must be in attendance for the vote to occur.
+A simple majority of regular member school delegates and at least three (3) Executive Officers must be in attendance for the vote to occur.
 There shall be no term limits for Graduate Officers.

 NWICSA CONFERENCE COMMISSIONER